egaba/ember-yup/README.md

 # ember-yup

-Dead, simple object schema validations.
+Yup is a JavaScript object schema validator and object parser.
 This is an Ember port of the [Yup validation library](https://github.com/jquense/yup)

-Yup is a JavaScript object schema validator and object parser.
+This library enables Ember apps to import Yup and includes components that can aid with validating data.

 Demos: https://egaba88.github.io/ember-yup/